itachi1706/CCN-VehicleMileageTracker/README.md

 Basic Vehicle Mileage Tracking app for Web

-This is a extremely basic web based portal for my vehicle mileage tracking application on Android It is generally not meant for public consumption.
+This is a extremely basic web based portal for my vehicle mileage tracking application on Android.
+It is generally not meant for public consumption.

 INTERNAL USE ONLY